huguesbr/sidekiq_lockable_job/README.md

     with a non lock key
       behaves like perform the job
         example at ./spec/sidekiq/lockable_job/middleware/server/shared.rb:13
+      behaves like it yield
+        is expected to eq true
     with single lock key
       behaves like raise an error
         is expected to raise Sidekiq::LockableJob::LockedJobError